ThorstenDoherr/searchengine/README.md

 If you are not interested in the source code, ignore the **code** directory.

 ## Documentation
 The documentaion can be found in the  **doc** directory.
-It consists of a presentation explaining the algorithm and major features and a manual.
+It consists of presentations explaining the algorithm and major features, a manual and a background paper.

 ## Prerequisites
 Windows